 Can I pay off my student loans ahead of schedule?

-Yes, paying off your student loans ahead of schedule is possible and can save you money on interest over time.
+Yes, paying off your student loans ahead of schedule can save you money on interest over time.
 You can accelerate the repayment process by making extra payments towards your principal balance or increasing your monthly payment amount.
-You must communicate with your loan servicer how these additional payments should be applied to ensure they are allocated correctly towards reducing the principal balance.
+You must communicate with your loan servicer how these additional payments should be applied to ensure they are allocated correctly to reduce the principal balance.